Tea from Assam class 10 question answer

 Answer: Tea came to Europe in the sixteenth century.

-11. Who cut of his eyelids?
+11. Who cut off his eyelids?

 Answer: Bodhidharma, an ancient Buddhist ascetic, cut off his eyelids.